MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_virtual_switch.md

 7. Under ‘Connection Type’ ensure that **External Network** has been selected.

-8. Select the physical network card that will be paired with the new virtual switch, this will be the network card that is physically connected to the network.
+8. Select the physical network card that to be paired with the new virtual switch, this is the network card that is physically connected to the network.

 	![](media/newSwitch_upd.png)